Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 </OutboundSubject>
 ```

-Transferring the Serial Number of the Yubikey into the _serialNumber_ of the issued certificate.
+Transferring the Serial Number of the YubiKey into the _serialNumber_ of the issued certificate.

 ```xml
 <YubiKeyPolicies>